Chapter 2:

 “Oi!” the voice called out again.

-Renji turned to see the same blonde woman from the stone chamber before—the one who’d been yelled at.
-She had a bruised left cheek, and her hair was matted with sweat and dust.
-She was dressed in a worn dark blue robe, dirty and torn in places.
-Her hands and feet were shackled, and there was a collar around her neck chained to the wall behind her.
+Renji turned to see the same blonde woman from the chamber—the one who’d been struck.
+Her cheek was bruised, and her hair matted with sweat and dust.
+She wore a worn dark blue robe, torn and dirty.
+Her hands and feet were shackled, a collar around her neck chained to the wall.

-She stared at him with bright blue eyes and said something in a language he didn’t understand.
+She stared at him with bright blue eyes and spoke in a language he didn’t understand.
 Renji shook his head and gestured as such.

 She extended her hands, palms up, and bent her elbows slightly a few times—beckoning him to come closer.

-I can overpower her easily if she tries anything, Renji thought as he cautiously approached.
+I can overpower her easily if she tries anything, he thought, approaching cautiously.

-This time, she slowly raised her hands to his face, and he let her.
-She leaned forward and muttered something under her breath as their foreheads touched.
+This time, he let her.
+She touched his face, leaned forward, and muttered something.
+Their foreheads touched.

 “There, finally,” she said with relief.